igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 0.5.1 =
+- Fix: Custom Empty Search Fields would not return all pets.

 = 0.5.0 =
 - Fields can now also be defined as searchable and they'll appear in the search form.